nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 **Acknowledgments**

-We thank Shigeto Dobata, Kenji Matsuura, and Tomonari Nozaki for valuable intellectual inputs for the experiments, and XXX for help with termite collections.
+We thank Shigeto Dobata, Kenji Matsuura, and Tomonari Nozaki for valuable intellectual feedback for the experiments and XXX for help with termite collections.
 This study was supported by Grants-in-Aid for JSPS Research Fellow 15J02767 (NM) and an IPSF fellowship from OIST.